Modric headlines Croatia's World Cup squad

-Real Madrid midfielder Luka Modric is set to compete in his fourth World Cup finals, having been named in Croatia's squad for the 2022 tournament in Qatar.

-Zlatko Dalic's side – beaten by France in the final of the 2018 edition in Russia – begin their campaign on November 23 against Morocco, then tackling Canada and Belgium in Group F, standing as favorites to advance as group winners.
+Zlatko Dalic's side – beaten by France in the final of the 2018 edition in Russia – begins its campaign on 24 November (AEDT) against Morocco, then tackling Canada and Belgium in Group F, standing as favourites to advance as group winner.

 Bayern Munich defender Josip Stanisic and RB Leipzig's highly rated Josko Gvardiol have been selected alongside experienced duo Domagoj Vida and Dejan Lovren, but there is no place for Southampton's Duje Caleta-Car, who has been capped 23 times by Croatia and was named in Dalic's preliminary selection.